RAF struggling financially

 Delays in settlement of RAF claims

-Under the current system, it’s necessary to determine the percentage of each driver’s liability for an accident before the RAF determines the compensation to award a claimant.
+Under the current RAF policies, it’s necessary to determine the percentage of each driver’s liability for an accident before the RAF determines the compensation to award a claimant.
 This makes processing claims a lengthy process.

-Another issue with the current RAF policy is that claims of R100,000 or less are paid out first, meaning that those entitled to large settlements from the fund will have to wait the longest to be paid.
-In fact, claimants owed settlements exceeding R100,000 can expect to wait six to nine months for payment.
+Another issue with the current RAF policy is that claims of R100,000 or less are paid out first.
+This means that those entitled to large settlements from the fund will have to wait the longest to be paid.

 Sometimes this means that those who need the cover most are the last to get it.